gm1357/Gitlab-Webhook-Receiver/README.md

 ## Running the application locally

-Firstly you need to change the configuration on the `aplication.properties` file to correspond to you database and smtp information.
+Firstly you need to change the configuration on the `aplication.properties` file to correspond to you database, smtp information and the email to receive the message.

 Then, you can either: